The best hotels in Montevideo

 March-May is the real window.
 The heat breaks, prices drop to $65-180/night across most of our picks, and the city feels like it belongs to residents again.
 Semana de Turismo in April (Uruguay's Easter week) is busy but not overwhelming.
 December is underrated: summer starts, the rambla comes alive, and rates haven't hit January peaks yet.

-Montevideo's best neighborhoods
+Montevideo's best hotel regions

 Ciudad Vieja is your priority if you want walkable history and real local flavor. the Mercado del Puerto and the rambla are both on foot.
 Pocitos and Carrasco suit you if beach proximity and quieter streets matter more than being central.